-Having the right tools for the task is important.
+Having the right tools for the task is essential.
 Shoes can make all the difference if you are going for a night on the town, hiking, or even standing a lot at work.

-Since day one as a blogger, I have gotten negative comments about my shoe choices.
+Since day one, as a blogger, I have gotten negative comments about my shoe choices.
 If I wear heels, I am told I shouldn’t.
 If I wear flats, I am told I look frumpy.
 Shoes are strictly a personal choice, as are handbags.
-I enjoy wearing heels, but I do not wear them when what I will be doing requires a different type of shoe.
+I enjoy wearing heels, but I do not wear them when I am doing requires a different shoe type.
 Note: The photos of the park above were taken from the car.
 I will be hiking to a waterfall later this week, but I do have the proper gear for that task.
 Shown below are my new hiking shoes and socks.
 I have hiked many portions of the Appalachian Trail alone, and I am a PADI Certified Open Water Diver, so I know the importance of having the correct gear for what you are doing.
-(A knife is a vital tool when you are far away from civilization be it underwater or on land.)
+(A knife is a vital tool when you are far away from civilization, be it underwater or on land.)

 I will share more about our delightful evening in Weaverville with you on Wednesday because this post was getting much too long to include everything here.